GenericMappingTools/gmt/trunk/doc/rst/source/gmtlogo.rst

 gmtlogo
 *******

+.. only:: not man

     gmtlogo - Adding a GMT graphics logo overlay to an illustration

 Synopsis
 --------